 Market and Model

-In recent times, Subaru has moved to make this car more affordable, reducing its list price by £2,500 to around £24,000 (or around £25,500 for the automatic version).
-That means it's over £1,000 less than its Toyota GT86 design stablemate.
-Value can be a tough issue for potential buyers to agree upon.
-On the one hand with this BRZ, you're still paying the best part of £25,000 for a car that's can't hold a candle to a Kia cee'd when it comes to creature comforts and technology.
-But on the other, you've an enthusiast's tool that nothing else in the sector bar this Subaru's Toyota GT86 sister car can match.
+As before, you'll need a budget of around £25,000 for this car and, also as before, it's priced slightly below its more familiar Toyota GT86 design stablemate.
+The upgraded cabin quality means you'll feel a lttle mre comfortable about paying that kind of money this time round.
+In return, you'll be getting an enthusiast's tool that nothing else in the sector bar its Toyota sister car can match.
 To find another sports coupe that can deliver such rich feedback and flow so beautifully through the bends, you'd have to turn to the kind of Porsche Cayman that the Japanese engineers apparently used as a development benchmark - at nearly double the price.
 You also get plenty of equipment included in the deal, most of what you'd want in fact, so check off features like the smart silver and black-finished 17-inch alloy wheels, auto headlamps with pop-up washers, front foglamps, power-folding mirrors, the torque-sensing limited slip different, a six-speaker CD stereo with USB compatibility and an aux-in point, dual-zone climate control, a leather-trimmed steering wheel and gear knob, aluminium pedals, cruise control and Hill Start Assist on manual models to stop you rolling backwards on uphill junctions.
 The top SE Lux model also includes lovely leather and alcantara trim for the sports seats and seat heaters.

 Cost of Ownership